Drilled Yoni Eggs Vs. Un-drilled Yoni Eggs

-At the end of the day, having an egg drilled or undrilled is a matter of personal choice, though I’m going to break down some of the pros and cons based on my experience to help you decide which is best suited for your practice.
+Having a drilled or un-drilled egg is a matter of personal choice, though I’m going to break down some of the pros and cons based on my experience to help you decide which is best suited for your practice.

 I’m personally a huge advocate for undrilled eggs.
 I love them.
-A nice solid, piece of stone is super beautiful and also looks nice on display on an altar, and no one can tell it’s a yoni egg as once you place it on an egg stand.
+A nice solid, piece of stone is eloquent and beautiful.
+Un-drilled eggs also look nice displayed on an altar, and no one can tell it’s a yoni egg as once you place it on an egg stand.